ayaangrover/chomp/README.md

 ## AI Usage

-The readme was AI generated and human edited.
-The styling was made with the assistance of AI to save time(high seas ends in a few hours!)
+The readme was AI and human generated.
+AI was used as an assisant for this project.